|

 The frame and the picture are two different wood blocks.
 The four pictures below are but a small sample of instances where the Mohnkopf printery has used the same frame.

-The woodcut itself — with John and Mary standing beside the crucified Jesus — is one that could easily have been used in the devotional books published by the Mohnkopf printery, but in fact Dodendantz is the only surviving book to contain this woodcut.
+The woodcut itself — with John leading the virgin Mary away from the crucified Jesus — is one that could easily have been used in the devotional books published by the Mohnkopf printery, but in fact Dodendantz is the only surviving book to contain this woodcut.

 It's probably just a coincidence, but having a crucifixion scene in the middle of the dance is reminiscent of the dance of death in Berlin.
 This might be another example of the close relationship between Berlin's dance of death and Dodendantz.
-There was also a crucified Jesus in the middle of the dance of death in Kleinbasel.
+There was also a crucified Jesus in the middle of the dance of death in Kleinbasel and in Mors de la Pomme.
+The dance of death in Bern had a crucifixion scene at the beginning and Vogtherr's woodcuts had a crucifixion towards the end.

 Footnotes: (1) (2) (3) (4) (5)